In this article, we will be discussing what plants can be grown for sunny and dry conditions.

 If you cannot meet these requirements then it is not worth growing this annual.
 Daisy-like flowers are borne on short stems on top of small, succulent –like leaves.

 Sow seeds in March under gentle heat and plant out in late May.

 Grow this beautiful plant in well-drained, sandy, multipurpose compost.

 One of the most improved bedding plant, as once all you got was dull flowers and straggly plants.

 This is no longer the case, where a wide range of colours and flower sizes are possible.
 It can have an upright habit, spreading habit or trailing habit.
 This progression has made petunias the most popular bedding plant, as their spreading and trailing habits makes them ideal for window boxes, containers and hanging baskets.

 All plants produce flowers over light green, oval-shaped, narrow leaves in abundance.
 The colour range of flower are astounding, and they can be monochrome, bicoloured, multi-coloured or striped.

 Petunias like hot and dry conditions, where the display may be disappointing in cool, wet summers.

-You can start from seed but they need a high temperature (21 degree Celsius to 24 degree Celsius) to germinate.
+You can start from seed but they need a high temperature (21 degrees Celsius to 24 degrees Celsius) to germinate.
 This can only be achieved via a propagator or heat mat inside your home.
 If you cannot manage to do this, you can buy plug plants in spring, ready for planting out once the final frost has passed.

 Try to buy plants that have not flowered yet, as this will produce the best displays.
 Plants can become straggly over time and so may need cutting back to produce new shoots and new flowers.